 Picture the linear supply chain as a river.
 Then the concepts of upstream and downstream make sense.

-The “Upstream” in a supply chain includes all activities related to the organization's suppliers: those parties that source raw material inputs to send to the manufacturer.
+As Thomas Insights reports, the “Upstream” in a supply chain includes all activities related to the organization's suppliers: those parties that source raw material inputs to send to the manufacturer.
 The “Downstream” in a supply chain refers to activities post-manufacturing associated with distributing the product to the final customer.
 In many ways, Upstream is the “supply” and Downstream is related to “demand,” and supply chain managers are responsible for coordinating and managing both including three main flows:

 - The flow of materials